 By joining the EHL and EHLP teams in attendance, Ravin intends to help teach the players and parents more about the league and what it has to offer.

-As Ravin mentioned, many top EHL players have come from this event including Blake Bride, who is now an alumnus of the Boston Jr. Rangers, and a freshman at the Air Force Academy.
+As Ravin mentioned, many top EHL players have come from this event including Blake Bride, who is now an alumnus of the Boston Jr. Rangers, and a sophomore at the Air Force Academy.

 Bride spent the 2016-17 campaign with the Rangers, tallying 46 points in 52 total games that season.
-The '98 then climbed the ladder for a year apiece in the North American Hockey League (NAHL) and he United States Hockey League (USHL).
-As a freshman with the Falcons, Bride has played in 15 of 16 total games to date, and has notched a pair of assists to his name.
+The '98 then climbed the ladder for a year apiece in the North American Hockey League (NAHL) and the United States Hockey League (USHL).
+As a freshman with the Falcons, Bride played in 33 total games, tallying seven total points along the way.

 “Playing in the EHL was huge for my development as a player," said Bride.
 "This league was my first taste of junior hockey and it taught me that you can’t just rely on skill.
 To move forward you have to be smart, passionate, and have the heart to push yourself everyday.
 These all are things that the Rangers and Coach DeCaprio helped me with.
 Lastly, I learned about the focus players need to have off the ice too.
 With nutrition and workouts both being important.
 The EHL improved my game and made it so I can succeed when given an opportunity at the next level.”